rafaelug/mars-rover-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# DECSKILL project test

+this project was designed as part of DECSKILL interviewing process, to test please run `npm start`.

+Hope you like guys!!

 ## Available Scripts